Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: THEORY

-Specifically, if we use BLBM with $p$ basis functions for model fitting, then there exists some constant $\bar{c}>0$ such that the average regret can be upper bounded by \end{theorem} We remark that the expectation $\mathbb{E}_{\pi^*}$ in the regret bound is taken with respect to the optimal policy $\pi^*$.
-In addition, the difference within the square brackets measures the estimation error of the Q-funtion.
+\end{theorem} We note that the expectation $\mathbb{E}_{\pi^*}$ in the regret bound is taken with respect to the optimal policy $\pi^*$.
+In addition, the difference within the square brackets measures the estimation error of the Q-function.
 As such, the average regret of the proposed policy depends only on the estimation error of the optimal action's Q-estimator, instead of the uniform estimation error of the Q-estimator at each action.
 The latter can be much larger without the full coverage assumption.
 In the case of BLBM, $N$ is not included in the upper bound since we can explicitly solve optimization (\ref{eqn: quadratic constraint}) without Monte Carlo sampling.

-\section{Synthetic Data Analysis}
+We also remark that our theory can be extended to obtain finite-sample guarantee as well.
+As an example, \cite{hipp1976bernstein} showed that, under some regularity conditions, the Bernstein-von Mises approximation of the posterior distribution was of the order $n^{-1/2}$.
+Following similar arguments, we can further extend Theorem 1 to obtain a nonasymptotic probability bound.
+We provide more details in Corollary 1 in Appendix \ref{appendix_cor1}.

+\section{SYNTHETIC DATA ANALYSIS}

 \textbf{Simulation Setup}.
-We conduct extensive numerical experiments to investigate the empirical performance of the proposed pessimism-based Bayesian learning method (PBL), illustrated using both BLBM and BNN.
-We also compare our method against PEVI \citep{jin2021pessimism}, and a standard Q-learning algorithm built upon BLBM or BNN without pessimism (Non-Pessi).
+We conduct extensive numerical experiments to investigate the empirical performance of the proposed pessimism-based Bayesian learning method (PBL).
+We illustrate our method using both BLBM and BNN.
+We also compare with the method of \citet[PEVI]{jin2021pessimism}, and a standard Q-learning method using BLBM or BNN but without pessimism (Non-Pessi).